-What Goes, What Stays: New Constructions is an exhibition about dismantling, discarding, and change.
-A year ago I moved from a large country studio into a small studio in the city.
-I disposed of many years of stored work and carted to the new space as much leftover raw materials and old pieces as would fit, and as I began new work, I had to select materials consistent with the limitations of the space- in a sense, changing my own self-image as an artist.
-The works exhibited here are constructed mostly from materials saved from the disposal pile and reconfigured into new structures.
-They describe a complicated process of travel from there to here.
+What Goes, What Stays is an exhibition about dismantling, discarding and change.
+A year ago, while moving to a new studio, I disposed of many years of stored work and carted to the new space as much leftover raw materials and old pieces as would fit.
+As I began new work, I had to find materials consistent with the limitations of space – in a sense, changing my own self-image as an artist.
+The work exhibited here is constructed from materials saved from the disposal pile as well as new materials, reconfigured into new structures.
+They describe a complicated process of metamorphosis and travel from there to here.

-I have always worked with a variety of materials- paper, photographs, fibers, wire, but primarily wood, either milled wood or vines and branches that I cut and collected from around my studio.
-My main focus, for a long time, has been the image of the house in its landscape, as well as roads and maps that connect the house to the world beyond.
+I have always worked with a variety of materials – paper, paint, photographs, fibers, wire, but primarily wood, either milled wood or vines and branches that I cut from around my old studio.
+My main focus for a long time has been the image of the house in its landscape, as well as roads and maps that connect the house to the world beyond.
 A narrative unfolds through the materials: curvy vines, strips of wood, the organic and the man-made, color and form, delineating travel through time and space.

-The earliest piece, entitled “What Goes, What Stays”, describes the dismantling of the old studio.
+The earliest piece, “What Goes, What Stays,” describes, in four parts, the dismantling of the old studio.

 “Five New Places” is a construction of landscapes in five panels, made from saved pieces of painted bittersweet vine and basswood.

-“Here We Go Again”, the latest piece, is an assemblage of studio leftovers combined with found objects collected mainly from walks in Central Park.
-This “map”, with its many tracks and ways to travel, suggests process and change, discontinuity, and the ongoing transformation of the old into the new.
+“Here We Go Again,” the most recent piece, is an assemblage of studio leftovers combined with objects collected mainly from walks in Central Park.
+This “map,” with its many tracks and ways of travel, suggests process and change, discontinuity, and the ongoing transformation of the old into the new.